graphcommerce-org/graphcommerce/.changeset/new-toys-invent.md

 ---
 '@graphcommerce/magento-product-configurable': minor
-'@graphcommerce/algolia-search': minor
 '@graphcommerce/next-config': minor
 ---

 Multi website with multiple duplicates locales support.
-Use `en-us-website1`, `en-us-website2` as the locale declaration.
+Use website suffixes like `en-us-website1` and `en-us-website2` as the locale declaration.